 The D.M.A.-Performance program offers individual instruction in the following:

 Students take courses specifically designed for performers in performance practice and analysis, and may choose from a wide array of seminars in history, theory, and ethnomusicology.
-The program is oriented towards students interested in developing a specialization in chamber music
+The program is designed for students interested in a specialization in chamber music.

 A minimum of 60 credits of approved course work is required for a D.M.A. in Performance.
 Courses will be credited toward the D.M.A. in Performance only if they are part of a program approved by the Executive Officer or his/her deputy.

 • In addition to meeting general University requirements, applicants are expected to have completed a program in Performance leading to the Master of Arts, Master of Science, or Master of Music Degree (or their equivalent).

 The following courses are required of all students: